Sky Industries Ltd Directors Report.

-As per the Companies Act, 2013, all companies having net worth of 500 crore or more, or turnover of 1,000 crore or more or a net profit of 5 crore or more during any financial year are required to constitute a Corporate Social Responsibility (CSR) committee of the Board of Directors comprising three or more directors, at least one of whom should be an independent director and such Company shall spend at least 2% of the average net profits of the Companys three immediately preceding financial year.
+As per the Companies Act, 2013, all companies having net worth of Rs.
+500 crore or more, or turnover of Rs.
+1,000 crore or more or a net profit of Rs.5 crore or more during any financial year are required to constitute a corporate social responsibility (CSR) committee of the Board of Directors comprising three or more directors, at least one of whom should be an independent director and such Company shall spend at least 2% of the average net profits of the Companys three immediately preceding financial year.

-Pursuant to the clause (c) of sub-section (3) of Section 134 of the Companies Act, 2013 pertaining to the Directors Responsibility Statement it is hereby confirmed that
+Pursuant to the clause I of sub-section (3) of Section 134 of the Companies Act, 2013 pertaining to the Directors Responsibility Statement it is hereby confirmed that

 An acknowledgement to all with whose help, cooperation and hard work the Company is able to achieve the results.

 |For and on behalf of the Board of||For and on behalf of the Board of|